 Bethan Morgan-Williams (1992-) is a Welsh composer based in Montgomeryshire.
 She writes instrumental, vocal and electronic music for people of all ages and abilities, finding motivation through the simple urge to provide performers with new and exciting music.
 Described as “marvellously oblique and obscure” [5against4] while being “rooted in something ancient and folky” [The Telegraph], Bethan’s music is fluid and expressive.

-Bethan’s music has been commissioned and/or performed by internationally acclaimed ensembles including Uproar Ensemble, Psappha, the London Symphony Orchestra, New European Ensemble, Ligeti Quartet, Ensemble 10/10 and The House of Bedlam, as well as numerous established and emerging soloists, including Antoine Tamestit (viola) & Colin Currie (percussion), Jennifer Johnston (mezzo-soprano), Alex Edmundson (horn), and Paul Silverthorne (viola).
+Bethan’s music has been commissioned and/or performed by internationally acclaimed ensembles including the London Symphony Orchestra, Ensemble 10/10, New European Ensemble, Psappha, Uproar Ensemble, Ligeti Quartet, Equilibrium Ensemble and The House of Bedlam, as well as numerous established and emerging soloists, including Antoine Tamestit (viola) & Colin Currie (percussion), Jennifer Johnston (mezzo-soprano), Alex Edmundson (horn), and Paul Silverthorne (viola).
 Despite the technical demands her music often makes on players, it is imbued with a practicality and realism derived from her own experience as a performing musician.